qaioz/floating_errors/README.md

 ### Implementation

-The implementation is provided in `cli.py`.
-This script performs Newton-Raphson iterations and prints the errors for different step sizes \( h \).
+The implementation is provided in `finite_differences.py` and `cli.py`.
+The `finite_differences.py` file contains the core functions for the Newton-Raphson method and Richardson extrapolation.
+The `cli.py` file provides a command-line interface for running the program with different parameters.

 ### Usage